chimericdream/Quasar-Development-VM/readme.md

 	* This script makes sure you have the following items installed:
 		* Vagrant VBGuest Plugin
 		* Vagrant Omnibus Plugin
+        * [Vagrant Proxy Configuration Plugin](tmatilai.github.io/vagrant-proxyconf/) (this plugin is optional but is installed if you use the setup script)
 	* The script may require admin rights to run, so if it fails, run the script  with `sudo`
 6. Start the VM
 	* `cd ~/vagrant/quasar-vm;vagrant up`